ksgwxfan/climate-parser/README.md

 This section partly goes over the data-structure and some examples to quickly call upon some data.

 When compiling, everything is thrown into a python-dictionary, `clmt`.
-There are a lot of embedded dictionaries.
-The keys are mostly integers, depending on the year, month, and/or day.
+The primary keys are integers, making organization into a dictionary to be very useful.
+Monthly dictionaries and Day objects are nested within the respective year's dictionary.

-Tier 1 keys generally are years in integer form:
+Tier 1 keys generally are years:

-`clmt[1982]` :: This would hold keys specific for the year 1982.
+  * `clmt[1982]` :: This would hold keys specific for the year 1982.
 These will include months

-Tier 2 keys generally are the months for a specific year
+Tier 2 keys generally are the months for a specific year:

-`clmt[1982][3]` :: This would hold daily data for March 1982.
+  * `clmt[1982][3]` :: This would hold daily data for March 1982.

-Tier 3 keys generally are the specific days.
-The values are data objects (see below)

-`clmt[1982][3][29]` :: This is a data-object specific to March 29, 1982.

 Year and Month keys have additional keys besides their integer counter-parts.
 This includes:
 ```